aarongodin/vpm/README.md

 > TODO: provide install through other sources (homebrew for example)

-Once you have `vpm` installed, try listing pacakges with:
+Once you have `vpm` installed, try listing packages with:

 ```
 vpm packs